vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_esxi.md

 docker -H <i>vch_address</i>:2376 --tls info
 Installer completed successfully</pre>

-The ID of the VCH is only shown in 1.4.3 and later versions.

 #### Troubleshooting

 If you see errors during deployment, see [Troubleshoot Virtual Container Host Deployment](ts_deploy_vch.md).